Ready to make an appointment?

-A sealant is a thin, plastic coating this is applied to the chewing surface of molars, premolars and any deep grooves in your teeth.
+A sealant is a thin, plastic coating this is applied to the chewing surface of molars, premolars, and any deep grooves in your teeth.
 These deep grooves are hard to clean and are very susceptible to decay.
-Also, as more than 75% of tooth decay begins in these deep grooves, our sealant help prevents future decay and protect your teeth by sealing the grooves and creating a smooth surface that is easy to clean.
+Also, as more than 75% of tooth decay begins in these deep grooves, our sealant help prevent future decay and protect your teeth by sealing the grooves and creating a smooth surface that is easy to clean.

 Why should NC patients get sealants?

-Patients often need sealants due to different reasons concerning their age or the state of their teeth:
+Patients often need dental sealants due to different reasons concerning their age or the state of their teeth:

 - If you are a child or a teenager, you are prone to cavities as soon as your six-year molars appear.
 (Your first permanent back teeth).
 Sealants help prevent these cavities.